 A.X.G. has received an investigator-initiated grant from Astellas Pharma and Roche to support a Canadian Institutes of Health Research study in living kidney donors, and his institution received unrestricted research funding from Pfizer.
-The other authors declare no competing interests.
+The other authors declare no competing interests. inferences (Box 1).
+For example, living kidney donors are thoroughly screened for kidney disease, hypertension and other conditions before being allowed to proceed with donation, so are inherently healthier at baseline than the general population.
+Controls with similar baseline health to that of accepted donors are, therefore, required to estimate the risks that are attributable to kidney donation.

-Outcomes for living kidney donors, such as perioperative complications, 12-14 psychosocial health, 15-17 and economic and insurability consequences, 18-21 are described elsewhere, as are outcomes for kidney recipients in relation to donor characteristics.^{22,23} In this Review, we summarize studies that examine long-term medical outcomes for living kidney donors within the decade after donation, focusing on outcomes that can plausibly be associated with a reduction in GFR.
+Outcomes for living kidney donors, such as perioperative complications,12-14 psychosocial health,15-17 and economic and insurability consequences,18-21 are described elsewhere, as are outcomes for kidney recipients in relation to donor characteristics.
+In this Review, we summarize studies that examine long-term medical outcomes for living kidney donors within the decade after donation, focusing on outcomes that can plausibly be associated with a reduction in GFR.
 These studies include many with a median follow-up period of 8 years (maximum 20 years), and compare donors with selected healthy nondonors, so allow assessment of outcomes that are attributable to donation (Table 1); no studies with longer follow-up periods make similar comparisons.
 An understanding of the current evidence and its limitations will improve the informed consent process for potential donors and recipients, and guide the development of recommendations for follow-up procedures.